 Where is the posterior tibial tendon, and what does it do?

 The posterior tibial tendon attaches the back muscles of the calf to the foot.
 It forms above the ankle and passes behind the bone inside the ankle.
-Finally, it attaches directly to the inside of the foot, close to the medial arch.
+It connects directly to the inside of the foot, close to the medial arch.

-The posterior tibial tendon supports the arch and the inside of the ankle.
+The posterior tibial tendon supports the medial arch and the inside of the foot.
+Other structures that also support the arch include the spring and deltoid ligaments.

 Posterior tibial tendonitis symptoms